 ZG 1: 6 Ju 88 (for bombing and guns).

-Almost a month later (on 20 July), ZG 1’s Technical Officer reported that Ju 88 C-6 W.Nr.
+The 2./ZG 1 was again active and almost a month later (on 20 July), ZG 1’s Technical Officer reported that Ju 88 C-6 W.Nr.
 360066 had suffered an accident at Châteauroux which smashed its undercarriage and damaged one engine and propeller.
 Overall damage to the aircraft was 30%.
 There were gaps in this intercept: the time of the mishap was noon and the month was June but the day was unclear so Bletchley Park offered the conjecture that it was the 22nd; only the aircraft’s unit code “2N+” was picked up.
 The purpose of its flight was also lacking: only “… task” came through but use of this word (the German Auftrag) seems to imply an operation, “battle task” (Kampfauftrag) for example.

 continued on next page …